Afey/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_setup_discussions.rst

 #.
 Click **Specify whether discussion topics are divided by cohort**.

 #.
 In the **Content-Specific Discussion Topics** section, if it is not already
-   selected, select **Cohort only selected content-specific discussion topics**.
+   selected, select **Cohort selected content-specific discussion topics**.

+   Any content-specific discussion topics that you add in your course will be unified by default.
 The list of content-specific discussion topics becomes editable.

 #.
 Clear the checkbox next to each content-specific discussion topic that you
    want to make unified.
 Select the checkbox next to each content-specific